MDU-PHL/ngmaster/README.md

 To create a custom allele database please follow the instructions for creating a custom ```mlst``` database described [here](https://github.com/tseemann/mlst#adding-a-new-scheme).
-Usually, this should not be necessary, simply run `ngmaster --update` to update to the latest NG-MAST and NG-STAR schemes from PubMLST
+Usually, this should not be necessary, simply run `ngmaster --update` to update to the latest NG-MAST and NG-STAR schemes from PubMLST.

 ## Citation